 Works collegially with the assistance of the University Architect to ensure that design standards, project goals and the University mission are documented, reviewed and achieved.

-Bachelor's Degree in Engineering discipline or Architecture degree required.
+Bachelor's Degree in Engineering discipline or Architecture degree; PE Certification highly preferred

 Ten (10) years of progressively responsible experience in management of staff, capital projects and contract administration.

 High level of interpersonal skills required for daily interaction with faculty, students and staff, GU managers, team members and public agency officials.

 Must have excellent written and verbal communication skills and strong analytical and problem solving skills